Susan Seidelman: Updated film genres

 Seidelman spins established film genres, updating them by focusing on female protagonists, society's outsiders and gender roles.
+In her autobiography, Seidelman mentions that she likes "looking at traditional movie genres from a different angle," having directed, "...a New Wave screwball comedy, an AI rom-com, a father-daughter mafia movie, a feminist revenge comedy, a gender-bending detective story, and a date movie about single seniors."

 In Smithereens, set in the early 1980s, the trope of the plucky heroine trying to make it in the music world is upended by teenaged Wren's goal to become famous despite having no applicable creative talents.
 Plastering fliers of her face around the city, Wren's a precursor of the "famous for being famous" personalities of the Internet age.
 Seidelman says that Wren's story "is about something broader: the fragmented nature of life in the 80's.
 It could have taken place in other settings."

 Desperately Seeking Susan is a screwball comedy inspired by Jacques Rivette's Celine and Julie Go Boating, that explores identity-swapping among its two protagonists, Roberta and Susan.
 Instead of a conventional male/female role-swap, bored suburbanite Roberta trades personas with adventuresome Susan, and by doing so, recognizes her inner desires, both romantic and artistic.

 In Cookie, a mafia story, the primary focus is on the relationships between single mother, Lenore, her teenage daughter Cookie, and absentee crime-boss father, Dino, along with his wife, Bunny, reunited when he's released from prison.
 In Dino's absence, the women have learned to survive on their own and profane, independent Cookie supplies the solution to Dino's desire to go straight—resulting in a feminist family comic-drama within a gangster story.

 Based on true stories set in an insular Florida community, Boynton Beach Club's romantic leads are all past retirement age.
 The members of a bereavement group experience classic romantic-comedy scenarios—awkward first dates, sexual insecurity, miscommunication and misunderstandings—after losing longtime partners.
 Seidelman had not seen older baby boomers dealing with loss, grief and romance in films and set out to create modern seniors without stereotyping.

 Further genre mixing is evident in Making Mr Right, which combines sci-fi with romance among an android, his maker, and a successful career woman whose job is to teach the android about emotions.
 Gaudi Afternoon blends the detective mystery with family drama.
 The Hot Flashes is an against-all-odds sports film with middle-aged underdogs going up against youthful champions.